Tornadoes of 2011: April 4–5 (United States)

-April 8–11
+April 8–11 (United States)

 A large storm system with an associated frontal boundary moved northward and eastward across the central United States beginning on April 8.
 While initial severe weather was limited, a lone supercell broke out ahead of a mesoscale convective system in Pulaski County, Virginia on the eastern end of the warm front that evening.
-Two tornadoes were confirmed, one of which was an EF2 that caused severe damage in Pulaski, Virginia.
+Two tornadoes were confirmed, one of which was rated EF2 and caused severe damage in Pulaski, Virginia.
 Numerous houses were damaged and eight people were injured.
 During the afternoon of April 9, supercells developed along the warm front and tracked through parts of Kentucky, Tennessee, Virginia, and North Carolina, generating softball sized hail and eight more tornadoes.

 During the evening of April 9, several severe thunderstorms developed across Nebraska, South Dakota and Iowa.
-A single supercell became tornadic over extreme western Iowa, producing a family of ten tornadoes over the course of five hours.
+A single supercell became tornadic over extreme western Iowa, producing a family of ten tornadoes over the course of five hours, the most powerful of which was a satellite tornado that impacted Pocahontas, Iowa (Rated EF4 after several farmsteads received dreadful damage due to 167 mph wind speeds).
 The first was 0.75 mi wide and struck Mapleton, Iowa, destroying about 100 homes.
 Due to a 20-minute warning time, no fatalities took place and only 14 to 16 people were injured.
 Officials blocked off the town and Governor Terry Branstad issued a disaster proclamation for the town.

 Additional tornadic activity developed on April 10 across Wisconsin with several more tornadoes reported there.